 Step 6 - Follow-up to the GREVIO report

-The state party concerned submits GREVIO's report to its parliament(s) in order that it may participate in monitoring implementation of the Istanbul Convention.
+The state party concerned submits GREVIO's baseline evaluation report to its parliament(s) so that it may participate in monitoring the implementation of the Istanbul Convention.

 For more information concerning the evaluation procedure,